 Mizar (Zeta Ursae Majoris)

 Mizar is also famous as the first known true binary, in which a pair of stars that orbit each other, were seen telescopically, by Giovanni Riccoli in 1650.
-The components, Mizar A and B, lie 14" apart (at least 500 AU) and take some 5,000 years to complete one mutual circuit.
+The components, Mizar A and B, lie 14" apart (at least 500 astronomical units) and take some 5,000 years to complete one mutual circuit.

 Spectroscopic observations reveal that each of these components is itself a binary.
-Mizar A was the first spectroscopic binary to be discovered, in 1189.
+Mizar A was the first spectroscopic binary to be discovered, in 1889.
 It consists of a very bright pair separated by just 0.008", with an orbital period of 20.5 days.
 Subsequently, Mizar B was also found to be a spectroscopic binary; Mizar B's dimmer stars make a round trip of each other every sixth months.
 All four stars are main-sequence A stars (the brighter both A2 with masses of 2.5 solar masses each, the fainter, both about A6 with masses of 1.6 solar masses).

 The Mizar quartet moves through space at a similar speed and direction to Alcor, but measurements by the Hipparcos satellite suggest that Mizar and Alcor are separated by 2 to 3 light-years – too far for the systems to be physically associated.

 |position||RA 13h 23m 05.55s,